 We have all heard that breakfast is the most important meal of the day.
+We here at Premier Academy agree.
 This is especially true when it comes to children.

 Studies show that children who eat a healthy breakfast do better in school and are more likely to take part in physical activities.
 They also tend to be healthier overall than children who leave for school on an empty stomach.
 In fact, children who skip breakfast are less able to retain information during class and are more likely to be overweight.